Counterparty Risk Intermediation

 The probability of default measures the likelihood of the obligor defaulting on the terms of a contract.

-While highly relevant to what constitutes “good credit” and “bad credit”, probability of default is often not the creditor’s central concern.
+While highly relevant to what constitutes “good credit” and “bad credit”, the probability of default is often not a creditor’s central concern.
 That’s because a borrower may briefly default and then quickly correct the situation by making a payment, going as far as to pay up interest charges or penalties for missed payments.
-Non-payment for a limited period of time can cause the lender some financial strain particularly if the lender happens to be relying on the cash flows to meet their own obligations, but otherwise, the tangible harm would be negligible.
+Non-payment for a limited period of time can cause a lender some financial strain particularly if the lender happens to be relying on the cash flows to meet their own obligations, otherwise, the tangible harm would be negligible.
 As a result, creditors tend to rely on other measures of risk in addition to PD.

 PD is expressed as a percentage.

-A default event can be brief such that the borrower immediately makes the required payments resulting in a negligible loss for the lender.
+A default event can be brief such that a borrower immediately makes the required payments resulting in a negligible loss for the lender.
 In such a scenario, the creditor would not be too alarmed.
 On the other hand, if payment ceases and no further revenue is ever received by the creditor, a substantial loss is incurred.

 Like the PD, LGD is expressed as a percentage.

-Exposure at default is the total value the creditor is exposed to when a default event occurs.
+Exposure at default is the total value a creditor is exposed to when a default event occurs.
 EAD may be expressed either as a dollar amount (i.e., outstanding loan balance) or as a percentage of the nominal amount.

 Expected loss for a given time horizon is calculated as the product of the PD, LGD, and EAD \(\left( \text{i.e.,}\text{PD}\times \text{LGD}\times \text{EAD} \right) \).

-Calculate the expected loss given a one-year time horizon
+Calculate the expected loss given a one-year time horizon.

 Solution